 To replicate the tooth-cleaning effect of chewing bones, it’s recommended that you feed your cat a raw, bony piece of meat, like a chicken neck or wing, and let them naturally clean their teeth.
 Some cats don’t take to eating these parts whole at first and may need the neck or wing to be crushed with a mallet first.
 Feeding raw meaty bones is not a 100% effective method of keeping your cat’s teeth clean and should be a supplement to brushing.
 If you’d like to learn more about feeding your cat raw chicken wings, take a look at our video below.

 Warning: Do not cook the bones before feeding them to your cat.
 Cooked bones break and splinter, presenting a danger to your cat.
 Unless your cat has an immunodeficiency, or is undergoing antibiotic treatments, the hostile environment of their stomach should be able to handle the bacteria that comes with raw meat.

 All of this considered, raw meaty bones alone are not a substitute for a nutritionally complete food.
-They lack the necessary nutrients found in organs, and do not have a balanced meat to bone ratio.
+They lack the necessary nutrients found in organs and do not have a balanced meat-to-bone ratio.
 If you are interested in feeding your cat a completely raw food diet, take a look at our article on making raw cat food at home to learn more.

-Coconut oil contains a high concentration of lauric acid, known for its antimicrobial and anti inflammatory properties, which is great for fighting plaque and gingivitis.
-When coupled with the other natural dental care solutions listed here, coconut oil can help maintain dental health.
-For natural cat teeth cleaning, the recommended amount is one teaspoon per ten pounds of body weight, administered once daily.
+Coconut oil contains a high concentration of lauric acid, known for its antimicrobial and anti-inflammatory properties, which is great for fighting plaque and gingivitis.
+When coupled with the other dental care solutions listed here, coconut oil can help maintain cat dental health.
+For natural cat teeth cleaning, don’t exceed one teaspoon per ten pounds of body weight, administered once daily.
 You can apply the oil directly to your cat’s teeth and gums, or mix it into their food.
 The oil has a very low melting point, and you can give it to your cat both in its solid and liquid forms.

 A healthy mouth isn’t the only benefit of giving your cat coconut oil.
 Many people report other benefits from feeding coconut oil to their cats.
 Coconut oil will also help your cat to maintain a smooth shiny coat, and reduce hairballs.

-Whether your cat is a kitten who still has its baby teeth, or an older cat who just had most of their teeth extracted, it’s never too early or too late to start giving your cat’s mouth a little extra TLC.
-Here’s to many more happy and stench free licks from your cat!
+Whether your cat is a kitten who still has its baby teeth or an older cat who just had most of their teeth extracted, it’s never too early or too late to start giving your cat’s mouth a little extra TLC.
+Here’s to many more happy and bad-breath-free licks from your cat!